-ACOPIA Entertainment is a company that supports K-POP Camps and auditions for young people in countries all over the world.
+ACOPIA Entertainment supports K-POP Camps and auditions for young people in countries all over the world.
 Participants can apply for auditions with famous Korean music agencies with the support of ACOPIA Entertainment.

 4. ACOPIA CAFÉ

-ACOPIA Café offers environments of multicultural exchanges between interns and customers.
-We believe it is one of the best ways for mutual understanding of languages and cultures.
+ACOPIA Café offers environments of language exchanges between interns and customers, one of the best ways for mutual understanding of languages and cultures.
 ACOPIA Café welcomes open-minded individuals who are interested in learning from other cultures.
-Interns from all over the world work at ACOPIA Café in order to improve the management and the promotion of the Café as well as organizing events regularly.
-At ACOPIA Café we serve hot and cold beverages, snacks, Fair Trade Coffee and we also sell official Kumamon products.
+Interns from all over the world work at the ACOPIA Café in order to improve the management and promotion of the café as well as organizing events and language conversations regularly.
+At ACOPIA Café, there are hot and cold beverages, snacks, Fair Trade Coffee and official Kumamon products available for purchase.

 5. ACOPIA LIFELONG EDUCATION CENTER

-ACOPIA Lifelong Education Center offers Korean Language program for Japanese people.
-Foreign interns who work at ACOPIA can also take free Korean classes at the ACOPIA Lifelong Education Center and become friend with their Korean teacher.
+ACOPIA Lifelong Education Center offers a Korean Language Program for Japanese people.
+Foreign interns who work at ACOPIA can also take free Korean classes at the ACOPIA Lifelong Education Center and be friend with their Korean teachers.